juxhouse/bela-resources/API.md

 Endpoints take either no argument or a single JSON value in the request body.

-## HTTP Verbs
+## HTTP Methods (Verbs)

-Any HTTP verb can be used with any endpoint.
-The verb is ignored by the server.
+Any HTTP method can be used with any endpoint.
+The method is ignored by the server.

 ## Return Codes